Bitcoin seized as ‘realisable assets’ in confiscation proceedings

 In passing sentence at Southwark Crown Court Judge Gledhill criticised the lack of security at the companies that had been targeted by West stating “When such inadequate security is confronted with a criminal of your skills and ambition it is totally unfit for purpose and worthless.
 This case should be a wake-up call to customers, companies and the computer industry to the very real threat of cybercrime”.

-Click here to find out how Brett Wilson LLP's specialist criminal defence team can help you if you are facing a criminal investigation or proceedings.
+Click here to find out how Brett Wilson LLP's specialist team of criminal defence solicitors can help you if you are facing a criminal investigation or proceedings.

 Articles are intended as an introduction to the topic and do not constitute legal advice.